ishine/pvx/README.md

 ## Performance and GPU (Quality-First)

 `pvx` is not tuned as a "fastest possible at any cost" engine.
+Duh: it's written in Python.
 Start from quality-safe defaults, validate artifact levels, then reduce runtime where acceptable.

 ### CPU path
 - default path is robust and portable